Yet-Another-Software-Suite/YAMS-Gitbook/details/editor/README.md

 ## Some Mechanism config options modify SMC configs

-Mechanism options like `.withSoftLimit` often will call the `SmartMotorControllerConfig.withSoftLimit` and do nothing else.
+Mechanism options like `.withSoftLimits` often will call the `SmartMotorControllerConfig.withSoftLimits` and do nothing else.
 This is to provide a seamless configuration for relevant areas in different configs.

 ## Simulation without a mechanism